jonathanbossenger/block-theme-course/module-09/01-Disabling-Theme-Settings-in-Theme-json.md

 }
 ```

-Enabling into this setting automatically opts the theme into most of the design-related settings.
+Enabling this setting automatically opts the theme into most of the design-related tools.
 Essentially, it is shorthand for the following:

 ```json
 {